oerdnj/draft-sury-dnsop-deprecate-obsolete-resource-records/draft-sury-dnsop-deprecate-obsolete-resource-records.md

 1. Recursive DNS Servers MAY support legacy compression in DEPRECATED RR Types for received data for backward compatibility if desired, but SHOULD warn if such information is received.
-Compressed RDATA in DEPRECATED RR Types MUST be uncompressed before sending and they MUST NOT be re-transmitted;
+Compressed RDATA in DEPRECATED RR Types MUST be uncompressed before sending, and MUST NOT be re-transmitted in compressed form;

-1. DNS Clients which receive DEPRECATED RR Types MAY interpret them as unknown RR types ([@!RFC3597]), and MUST NOT interfere with their transmission;
+1. DNS Clients which receive DEPRECATED RR Types MAY interpret them as unknown RR Types ([@!RFC3597]), and MUST NOT interfere with their transmission;

 1. DNSSEC Validators and Signers SHOULD treat RDATA for DEPRECATED RR Types as opaque with respect to canonical RR ordering and deduplication;

-1. DEPRECATED RR Types MUST NOT be treated as a known type with respect to the wire protocol.

 # Security Considerations {#security}

 This document has no security considerations.

 # Operational Considerations {#operation}

-The varying states of implementation of MD, MF, MB, MG, MR, and MINFO RR Types have already caused operational problems between DNS implementations that do implement the aforementioned types and those that don't, because of mismatched handling of DNS compression on the wire.
-This document aims to rectify the situation by encouraging removal of support for all these RR types in all DNS implementations.
-This should not cause signficant operational problems because these records are not in wide use on the Internet.
-[COMMENT: Some data?]
+Varying states of implementation of MD, MF, MB, MG, MR, and MINFO RR Types have already caused operational problems between DNS implementations that did, and did not, implement them, as a result of different behavior with resepect to DNS compression on the wire.
+This document aims to rectify the situation by encourating removal of support for all these RR Types in DNS implementations.
+This should cause few if any operational problems, because these types are not in common use on the internet.

 # Acknowledgments {#ack}

-The authors would like to thank Peter van Dijk for prompting us to write the draft, Daniel Salzman for reviewing the document, and Michael Casadevall for contributions to the Implementation Considerations section.
+The authors would like to thank Peter van Dijk for prompting us to write this draft, Daniel Salzman for reviewing the document, and Michael Casadevall for contributions to the Implementation Considerations section.

 {backmatter}